Siderite/lichessTools/README.md

  - Option to not see cloud values in computer evaluation
  - Context menu on bookmarked positions to get the URL of the position
  - Move list options: Expanded move list, Hide left side in Analysis, Pop up analysis tools into an entire new window, Move the computer evaluation button to the right
+ - search Wiki in analysis by position, not move order
+ - practice with whatever computer engine you selected, ignoring cloud and with your specific custom engine level
+ - TV options:
+   - show history section (last two games) for user TV
+   - TV games have a link to the game in the title and can be bookmarked during the game
+   - a friends tab in the Current Games section, to see just the games of the people you follow
    - a streamers tab in the Current Games section, to see just the games of streamers
- - search Wiki in analysis by position, not move order
- - practice with whatever computer engine you selected, ignoring cloud
  - commands! type /help to get a list

+Version 2.2 breaking changes:
+ - Preferences for Custom Analysis Engine and TV options - You need to review your Preferences

 Version 2 breaking changes:
  - Ctrl-Space replaces Space as the shortcut for "play best computer move", as Shift-Space is used by lichess to play the first explorer move